Some people will not eat fish.

 Inihaw na tahong

 See, there are so many choices!
-Considering that the Philippines has the fifth longest coastline in the world* due to the islands nature of the country, it’s easy to stay away from “meat which comes from animals that walk or fly.”
-It’s easy to be a pescetarian!
+Considering that the Philippines has the 5th longest coastline in the world (#1 is Canada, followed by Indonesia, Greenland, and Russia), our kababayans will find it very easy to stay away from “meat which comes from animals that walk or fly.”

 You can be a pescetarian, too.
 Do you have any favorite seafood dishes to add to my list?